alexfaber2011/mlx-whisper/README.md

 - Ensure you have enough disk space for model downloads
 - First run will download the model (may take a few minutes)
 - Models are cached in `~/.cache/huggingface/`
+- Check retry settings in config.yaml if models fail to load

 ### Permission denied (launchd)
 - Ensure the plist file has correct permissions: `chmod 644 ~/Library/LaunchAgents/com.mlx-whisper.wyoming.plist`
 - Check paths are absolute and correct
+- Verify PATH includes `/opt/homebrew/bin` for ffmpeg access

 ### Service not auto-starting on reboot
 - Verify the plist is loaded: `launchctl list | grep mlx-whisper`
 - Check system logs: `log show --predicate 'process == "launchd"' --last 1h`
+- Ensure `RunAtLoad` is set to `true` in the plist file

 ## Performance Notes